 Now, let’s divulge into the process of filing Form GSTR-9C and check out the steps to be taken by taxpayers.

 Chartered Accountant and cost accountants play a significant role in the filing of Form GSTR-9C.
-They have to prepare and certify the form before the taxpayer uploads it either on the GST portal or file it in a facilitation centre.
-Other documents required with GSTR-9C form is the copy of all the accounts audited by their CA and annual returns.
+They have to prepare and certify the form before the taxpayer uploads it either on the GST portal or file it in a facilitation center.
+Other documents required with the GSTR-9C form is a copy of all the accounts audited by their CA and annual returns.

 Mandatory Steps to be taken by every taxable person to file Form GSTR 9C